graphile/worker/README.md

 (`npx` looks for the `graphile-worker` binary locally; it's often better to use the `"scripts"` entry in `package.json` instead.)

+Note: Graphile Worker expects the Postgres role used at runtime to be the same as the role used while running the migrations.
+If you need to run your migrations as a different role, one solution is to explicitly change the owner of the `graphile_worker.*` tables to be the same role as is used at runtime.

 The following CLI options are available:

 ```